What I want for Kitchener

 Arts and Culture Funding

-The many cultural festivals supported and funded by the City of Kitchener should continue.
+Cultural festivals funded by the City should continue.